KamilGolis/sfdx-git-delta/README.md

   -W, --ignore-whitespace                 ignore git diff whitespace (space, tab, eol) changes -a, --api-version=<value>               salesforce metadata API version, default to sfdx-project.json
-                                          "sourceApiVersion" attribute or latest version -d, --generate-delta                    generate delta files in [--output-dir] folder -f, --from=<value>                      (required) commit sha from where the diff is done -i, --ignore-file=<value>               file listing paths to explicitly ignore for any diff actions
+                                          "sourceApiVersion" attribute or latest version -c, --changed                           use changed local files instead of commit diff -d, --generate-delta                    generate delta files in [--output-dir] folder -f, --from=<value>                      (required) commit sha from where the diff is done -i, --ignore-file=<value>               file listing paths to explicitly ignore for any diff actions